skerkour/kerkour.com/content/blog/living-with-one-carry-on-bag/index.md

 | copy of ID card | 1 |
 | debit cards | 2 |

-The copies of passport, ID card and the emergency vrick phone are kept in a small waterproof pocket.
+The copies of passport, ID card, 1 debit card and the emergency brick phone are kept in a small waterproof pocket.